 - Tomatoes.
 Halve cherry tomatoes and place face down into the dimples.
 Or, slice beefsteak tomatoes and shingle over the top.

 - Olives.
-Halve a combination of black Kalamata and green Spanish olives and liberally sprinkle all over.
+Chop a mix of black Kalamata and green Spanish olives and liberally sprinkle all over.

 - Fresh herbs.
 Finely mince a combination of fresh oregano, parsley, thyme, and rosemary.
 Make sure to drizzle with olive oil and flaky sea salt before baking.